Memory Foam vs Air Mattress for Tesla Model Y: Which Is Better for Camping?

 Durability

 High-quality memory foam mattresses can last 7–10 years or more with proper care.
-They resist sagging better than many traditional mattresses.
+They resist sagging better than many traditional mattresses and are completely silent — no squeaking or creaking.

 Allergy-Friendly